Visit Chiswick House & Gardens

 Conservatory – every day 10.00am – 3.00pm

 Cafe – everyday except Christmas Day, 8.30am – approx. one hour before the gardens close.

 Chiswick House & Gardens, Burlington Lane, W4 2RP

 Chiswick House is a beautiful example of Georgian architecture.
 Built by Lord Burlington as an extravagant party venue, the neo-Palladian villa was famous in its heyday during the 18th and 19th centuries for some of the most sumptuous entertainments ever held in Britain.
 The rich decoration and many paintings are well worth the entrance fee.

 The gardens are considered the birthplace of the English Landscape Movement and the inspiration for great gardens such as Blenheim Palace and Central Park in New York.
-Winner of London In Bloom Heritage Park of the Year in 2017, the 64 acre estate also won Gold for its walled garden, a vegetable garden kept by the volunteers who also sell its produce, and it was voted London In Bloom People’s Choice for parks.
+Winner of London In Bloom awards for the past few years, the 64 acre estate has received awards for its walled garden, a vegetable garden kept by the volunteers who also sell its produce, and for the park’s general upkeep and accessibility.
 The gardens are open from 7.00 am till dusk every day.
 Dogs welcome.
 Café open every day from 8.30 am.
 There are pedestrian entrances on all sides of the park, on Staveley Rd, Park Rd, Burlington Lane and the A4.
 Access by car from the A4.

 Entry to the Gardens and Conservatory are free.

 Go here to view our This is Chiswick page about Chiswick House & Gardens.
 Here you will find a gallery of beautiful photographs of the gardens throughout the seasons, paintings by Romaine Dennistoun, and videos of the Camellia Show in Spring, an introduction to Chiswick House & Gardens by the Trust’s former director Clare O’Brien and The Magical Lantern Festival of 2016 and 2017.